 Describe the property on Schedule A in enough detail to enable the IRS to identify it.
-To determine the fair market value of stocks and bonds, use the rules in the instructions for Schedule B of Form 706.
+To determine the fair market value of stocks and bonds, use the rules in the Instructions for Form 706 under Schedule B-Stocks and Bonds.